LittleLightCz/Krool/README.md

 dbPool.initErrors
 ```

-However if all connections fail, the Exception  will throw instead.
+However if all connections fail, the Exception will be thrown right away.

 In our example we would like to use the database connection to fetch a few URLs according
 to ID, therefore our `Db` class could look like this: